Robert-M-Lucas/LanguageMaker2/README.md

 ### Translation Errors
 - [NT for {word name}] - No translation for this word; add a translation by editing the word's English synonyms

+Using 'deterministic' translation allows you to resolve errors as they come up